motorcycle 101 guides

 In California, motorcyclists are required by law to wear a helmet at all times.
 You may not remove it to make adjustments due to discomfort nor while you are stopped in traffic.

-The helmet has to be one approved by the U.S. Department of Transportation and have a visible approval sticker with the DOT insignia plastered on the back.
+The helmet has to be approved by the U.S. Department of Transportation and has a visible approval sticker with the DOT insignia plastered on the back.

 To meet state standards, your helmet has to be able to be fastened securely with straps and fit around your head without it feeling loose or sliding around when moving.